julietrinh1/AI-Wargame/README.md

 - the maximum time for a turn
 - the maximum number of turns
 - a heuristic if an ai-player is playing
-- a search algorithm for the ai-player to use
+- a search algorithm for the ai-player to use (minimax or alpha-beta)
 - a depth for the search the ai-player will use

 ### Players can do the following actions